AliSoftware/Reusable/README.md

 // final class NibBasedCustomCell: UITableViewCell, Reusable, NibLoadable {

   // Here we provide a nib for this cell class (which, if we don't override the protocol's
-  // default implementation of `nib`, will use a XIB of the same name as the class)
+  // default implementation of `static var nib: UINib`, will use a XIB of the same name as the class)

   // No need to add anything to conform to Reusable.
 You can just keep your normal cell code
   @IBOutlet private weak var pictureView: UIImageView!